Klosmi/WP-dev/WPDevNotes.md

 <br>

-we can find function in the React's API ([find it here](https://legacy.reactjs.org/docs/react-api.html)).
-This page will have a complete list of functions, examples and descriptions for this package.
-React offers various functions, but we're only going to need one.
+We can find functions in React's API ([find it here](https://legacy.reactjs.org/docs/react-api.html)).
+This page provides a complete list of functions, examples, and descriptions for the package.
+While React offers many functions, we'll only need one for now.

 After our import line letss create a variable called `h1`: